qognitive/fast-pauli/docs/getting_started.rst

 PauliString
 ------------------------

-Pauli Strings are tensor-product combinations of Pauli matrices.
+Pauli strings are tensor-product combinations of Pauli matrices.
 For example, the following is a valid Pauli string:

 .. math::